How Many Days Do You Need At Tokyo Disneyland And Tokyo DisneySea?

 When we visited Tokyo for the first time, we debated whether we should visit the park for one, two, or even three days.
 On our first trip to Tokyo, we visited the Disney parks for two days.
 On our second trip to Tokyo, we visited the Disney parks for three days.
 In April we’ll be going back (again!) for a two day visit.
 Here’s what we learnt and what that might mean for you.

 In this guide, I’ll break down how many days you really need, what each of the two Tokyo Disney Parks has to offer and how to make the most of your time – especially if you’re travelling with kids.
+This is based on our tried-and tested experience AND research amongst other travellers.
 I’ll also share some tips on where to book tickets so that you’re ready to enter the park as soon as you arrive, and you can make the most of your time!

 Overview: The Two Tokyo Disneyland Parks Explained